nokia/ansible-networking-collections/sros/README.md

   to the last checkpoint straight away.
 Following that approach, syntax and semantic checks will be executed - but also we get `change` indication including the list of differences, if `--diff` option was provided.
+* Created checkpoint is deleted just before the end of plugin operation.

 WARNING:
 * Be aware, that dry-run is implemented as short duration activation of the